Let’s face it: All infographics are not necessarily created equal.

 This infographic provides the answers in a visually appealing, memorable and cohesive way.

 ii).
-User satisfaction: The first time I saw this infographic, I was happy to see it, since my own questions on ideal content length were so succinctly answered.
+User satisfaction: The first time I saw this infographic, I was happy to see it, since my own questions on ideal content length were so succinctly answered in “data visualization.”

-When users are that satisfied with your infographic (especially when you answer their questions in a fun and memorable way), they’ll feel compelled to share it with their own audiences and friends.
+When users are that satisfied with your infographic (especially when you answer their questions in a fun and memorable way), they’ll feel compelled to share it with their own audiences and friends, often your target audience.

 iii).
 Social media promotion: Socialmediatoday.com is primarily a social media marketing company, with over 400,000 Facebook fans and an active user community.
 So, this infographic was already in good hands.